maubanel/GMS2-Animation/README.md

 In this walk through:

 * Review of 2-D Ball Bounce
-* Ball Bounce in Game
+* Ball Bounce in Game.
+Get the ball bounce to match the video.
-* Horizontal Movement
+* Horizontal Movement.
+Have the ball move from left to right.
+* Squash and Stretch.
+Make the ball squish when hitting the ground and stretch on the bounce.
 * Animating a Run Cycle
 * Importing Animations
 * Player movement with keyboard and gamepad